 - State legislators approved $100 million for K-12 districts and child care centers to cover school cleaning expenses and adopted waivers that will ensure funding for school districts and state-funded child care during school closures.

-- The City of Denver is launching an emergency relief fund to address the most immediate needs of the business community.
+- The City of Denver launched an emergency relief fund to address the most immediate needs of the business community.
 This program provides up to $7,500 in cash grants to assist eligible small businesses that may have had to temporarily close, have difficulty with paying their rent and utilities, or have had to lay off staff.

-- The Connecticut Department of Revenue Services (DRS) is granting an automatic extension of Connecticut filing deadlines for certain annual tax returns in order to support businesses during the COVID-19 outbreak
+- The Connecticut Department of Revenue Services (DRS) is granting an automatic extension of Connecticut filing deadlines for certain annual tax returns in order to support businesses during the COVID-19 outbreak.

 - The Florida Small Business Emergency Bridge Loan Program will provide short-term, interest-free loans to small businesses that experienced economic injury from COVID-19.
 The application period opened March 17, 2020 and runs through May 8, 2020.